Rabies vaccine (Intramuscular)

-- Illness, severe, with fever—The symptoms of the condition may be confused with the possible side effects of the vaccine.
+- Illness with fever, severe—The symptoms of the condition may be confused with the possible side effects of the vaccine.

-- Immune deficiency condition, or family history of—May decrease the useful effects of the vaccine.
+- Immune system problems—May decrease the useful effects of the vaccine.

 You will receive this vaccine while you are in a hospital or clinic.
 A nurse or other trained health professional will give you this vaccine.
 The vaccine is injected into the upper arm muscle (deltoid).
 Very young or small children may have the vaccine injected into the upper leg (thigh) muscle.

 If you are a veterinarian, work with animals, or will be going to a country where rabies is common, you are at risk for exposure to the rabies virus.
 If you are getting the vaccine because you are at risk of being exposed to rabies, you will receive 3 doses on 3 different days within a 1-month period.